pedromargolles/pyDecNef/docs/introduction/installation.md

 ## FIRMM

-<a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM version 2.1 or greater</a> needs to be installed in the server computer to receive fMRI volumes from MRI scanner host computer by means of *samba* or *rsync* transfer methods as a function MRI scanner is Siemens or GE respectively.
+FIRMM version 2.1 or greater needs to be installed in the server computer to receive fMRI volumes from MRI scanner host computer by means of samba or rsync transfer methods as a function MRI scanner is Siemens or GE respectively.

 - <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM installation</a>